obfuscated-end-user/CPP/README.md

 # C++ stuff

 ## Introduction
 This repository contains code that I wrote for learning C++.
 The code quality itself is shit, so don't expect anything from it.
-Feel free to look and laugh at my dumbass hackerman skills.
+Feel free to look and laugh at my shitty programming skills.

 ## Other
 I don't know, click on [this link](https://www.youtube.com/watch?v=MAlSjtxy5ak), just because.